-Grilled Pork with Mojo Sauce make a quick & easy weeknight dinner that is both light and fresh.
+Grilled Mojo Pork Tenderloin makes a quick & easy weeknight dinner that is both light and fresh.
 Tender slices of fresh pork are topped with a spicy, zesty Cuban mojo sauce.

 It’s officially Spring!!!
 Are you as excited as I am?
 I’m ready to throw open all the windows, let in the fresh air, turn on the grill and sip Pinot Gris on the patio!
 Unfortunately, with temperatures remaining in the low 50’s and not an end in sight for the Oregon rain, this all might not happen for a while…

 I fired up my grill pan, poured that glass of Pinot Gris and made some of my favorite Mojo Sauce.
 I love this stuff on everything – Veggies, steak, fish, chicken, eggs… It’s very similar to an Argentinian chimichurri sauce, without the oregano.
 Loaded with fresh herbs (parsley and cilantro), garlic, spicy jalapeno peppers and bit of vinegar for that perfect tang, it will brighten up any dish you spoon it over.

 Today, I’m serving mojo sauce over some tender grilled pork medallions.
 “Medallions” = fancy word for slices of pork.
 Pork is part of a nutritious, balanced diet, and grilling is the perfect cooking method to plate up a delicious, mouthwatering meal for your family!

 Rather than roasting a whole pork tenderloin like I might normally do, I took a pork tenderloin and sliced it into 1-inch thick pieces.
 By slicing the pork into medallions, it cooks up super fast on your grill (or grill pan in my case).
 Just 2-3 minutes on each side gives you that perfect sear while maintaining the juiciness of the meat.